 Some women tell me they are not attracted to men who directly state a desire to get to know and date them.
 Instead, they are attracted to distant and noncommittal personalities and say they relish the challenge and the thrill of the romantic chase that these men present.
 They may see a man who openly expresses an interest in them as soft and not sufficiently masculine.
 One-on-one conversations with a man interested in the whole woman feel awkward and strange to them.

 For women with this attitude, the most comfortable way to romantically connect is by hooking up at parties and bars with men they don’t know very well or don’t know at all.
 The random hook up is an exciting roll of the dice and it can be validating, if only on a physical level.
 However, once the sexual event is over and the man unceremoniously exits these women may be left feeling emotionally depleted.
 Typically, they self-criticize for failing to achieve a more meaningful connection with the man.
 They are tormented by concerns that they said something the man did not like or did something that he found undesirable.
 And yet, they soon find themselves repeating a self-defeating cycle.

-For women who struggle with low self-esteem, nice guys do not match their neuronal wiring for a negative self-image.
-As a result, it may feel odd, uncomfortable and even burdensome to become romantic with men who directly and positively take an interest in them.
+For women who struggle with low self-esteem, it may feel odd, uncomfortable and even burdensome to become romantic with men who directly and positively take an interest in them.
 Instead women who struggle with low self-worth continually pick men who re-confirm their view of themselves as being not good enough.
 Their learned dating pattern screens out those men who see them more positively than they see themselves.

 For many women this is axiomatic, but for some it is a lesson that must be learned.

-The more you accept as healthy your need for closeness and emotionally intimacy, the more you will screen out those men who are incapable or not emotionally prepared to provide it.
+The more you accept as healthy your need for closeness and emotional intimacy, the more you will screen out those men who are incapable or not emotionally prepared to provide it.